Overtourism: How To Visit The World’s Most Overcrowded Destinations [2024]

 • Buy food at the local market and have a picnic.
 Or choose a restaurant locals frequent (the lack of a multilingual menu is a clue.)
 Book a meal at someone’s home.

-• Avoid places that exploit or pollute: chances are they do far more damage than what we can see.
+• Avoid places that exploit or pollute: chances are they do far more damage than what we see.

 • Give some thought to the attitude of entitlement some of us unconsciously wear like a fluorescent mantle, the one that gives us a so-called right to travel, even where we aren’t wanted.